 What was it like to film dance for television at the height of the dance boom?
-Hear from producer and SF Dance Film Executive Director Judy Flannery about managing the production department for KQED during the 1980s and its partnership with SF Ballet.
+Hear from Judy Flannery, producer and Executive Director of Dance Film SF — which presents the annual SF Dance Film Festival — about managing the production department for KQED during the 1980s and its partnership with SF Ballet.

-Hear from dancers who performed in SF Ballet’s major works for television, including Romeo & Juliet (1980) and The Tempest (1981).
+Hear from former SF Ballet dancers Anita Paciotti and Jim Sohm who performed in SF Ballet’s major works for television, including Romeo & Juliet (1980) and The Tempest (1981).

 New Modes, New Media